Honduras: Etymology

 The literal meaning of the term "Honduras" is "depths" in Spanish.
-The name could either refer to the bay of Trujillo as an anchorage, fondura in the Leonese dialect of Spain, or to Columbus's alleged quote that "Gracias a Dios que hemos salido de esas honduras" ("Thank God we have departed from those depths").
+The name could refer either to the bay of Trujillo as an anchorage, fondura in the Leonese dialect of Spain, or to Columbus's alleged quote that "Gracias a Dios que hemos salido de esas honduras" ("Thank God we have departed from those depths").

 It was not until the end of the 16th century that Honduras was used for the whole province.
 Prior to 1580, Honduras referred to only the eastern part of the province, and Higueras referred to the western part.
 Another early name is Guaymuras, revived as the name for the political dialogue in 2009 that took place in Honduras as opposed to Costa Rica.

-Hondurans are often referred to as Catracho or Catracha (fem) in Spanish.
+Hondurans are often referred to as either the masculine catracho or the feminine catracha in Spanish.

 History

 Pre-colonial period

 In the pre-Columbian era, modern Honduras was split between two pan-cultural regions: Mesoamerica in the west and the Isthmo-Colombian area in the east.
 Each complex had a "core area" within Honduras (the Sula Valley for Mesoamerica, and La Mosquitia for the Isthmo-Colombian area), and the intervening area was one of gradual transition.
 However, these concepts had no meaning in the Pre-Columbian era itself and represent extremely diverse areas.
 The Lenca people of the interior highlands are also generally considered to be culturally Mesoamerican, though the extent of linkage with other areas varied over time (for example, expanding during the zenith of the Toltec Empire).

 In the extreme west, Maya civilization flourished for hundreds of years.
 The dominant, best known, and best studied state within Honduras's borders was in Copán, which was located in a mainly non-Maya area, or on the frontier between Maya and non-Maya areas.
 Copán declined with other Lowland centres during the conflagrations of the Terminal Classic in the 9th century.
 The Maya of this civilization survive in western Honduras as the Ch'orti', isolated from their Choltian linguistic peers to the west.

 However, Copán represents only a fraction of Honduran pre-Columbian history.
 Remnants of other civilizations are found throughout the country.
 Archaeologists have studied sites such as Naco and La Sierra in the Naco Valley, Los Naranjos on Lake Yojoa, Yarumela in the Comayagua Valley, La Ceiba and Salitron Viejo (both now under the Cajón Dam reservoir), Selin Farm and Cuyamel in the Aguan valley, Cerro Palenque, Travesia, Curruste, Ticamaya, Despoloncal, and Playa de los Muertos in the lower Ulúa River valley, and many others.

 In 2012, LiDAR scanning revealed that several previously unknown high density settlements existed in La Mosquitia, corresponding to the legend of "La Ciudad Blanca".
 Excavation and study has since improved knowledge of the region's history.
 It is estimated that these settlements reached their zenith from 500 to 1000 AD.